-It includes birth control pills (for women).
+This includes birth control pills.
 Women are usually encouraged to continue taking birth control pills during basic training, if they took them before going to basic, to maintain their regular cycle.

 Pads and tampons are readily available, and women use them and continue with training.
-Bathroom breaks are given often enough that changing pads or tampons are not a problem.
+Bathroom breaks are given often enough that changing pads or tampons is not a problem.

 The first stop is at Recruit Receiving, where recruits spend the first few days of their recruit training experience.
 Here they will receive their first haircut and their initial gear issue, which includes items like uniforms, toiletries, and letter writing supplies.